-The Paris climate change agreement saw world governments agree on ambition, commitment and solidarity to create a universal, legally binding global climate deal.
+The EU was also at the forefront of the 2015 Paris Agreement on climate change that saw world governments adopting the first-ever universal, legally binding global climate deal.

 Governments agreed a long-term goal of keeping the increase in global average temperature to well below 2°C above pre-industrial levels and to aim to limit the increase to 1.5°C.

 There was also a commitment from governments to come together every five years to set more ambitious targets as required by science.

 The EU, along with other developed countries, will continue to support climate action to reduce emissions and build resilience to climate change impacts in developing countries.

 The global environment can’t be protected at a local level so cross-border cooperation between Member States and with the rest of the world is essential.